This post was written in April 2022.

 The following day, we did this hike with five adults and nine kids.
 The feeling at the end of the day was drastically different.
 After spending the day outside exploring, climbing, hopping streams, snowboarding on a piece of found wood, the kids were happy and that good kind of tired.
 I was energized and felt grounded again.

 It's true that I am not a city person.
-Although some people are energized by the assault of sounds, smells and stimulation, I am not one of them.
+Although some people are energized by the assault of sounds, smells and stimulation, I am not one of them (unless it's NYC...for two days max).
 But as I always say, choose your own adventure.
 If city's feed your soul, spend time in them.
 Know thyself.

 Lesson #2: Five year old's are capable of a whole lot.

-I already knew this from teaching preschool for many years, but I hadn't hiked mountains with too many five year old's.
-My friend Meg invited her friend Virgile and his three kids to join our hike and the youngest was five.
+I already knew this from teaching preschool for many years, but I hadn't hiked mountains with any five year old's.
+My friend had invited her friend and his three kids to join our hike and the youngest was five.
 I figured the hike could take twice as long, but we were in no rush.

-I was a bit blown away by this information.
+My mind was blown by this information.
 As I watched this impressive five year old forge ahead, I found myself contemplating our human potential.
 His dad told him he could do it and didn't make a big fuss.
 And off he went.
 I will think of Oscar the next time I struggle up a mountain.
 Here's a picture of the little B.A. dude.

 Lesson #3: Pleasant Mountain is truly the gift that keep on giving.